31. In Love With Spring: My Novel Online

 “But you have Preston now,” Allie said.

-When they bell rang, they went their separate ways again.
-The afternoon dragged.
-Finally it was time for her last class—ceramics.
+For Allie, the afternoon dragged.
+Finally, it was time for her last class—ceramics.
 The classroom was chaotic, with kids talking loudly and taking their time about settling into their seats.
-Allie could tell in less than a second which ones were serious and which ones were there for an easy A. She noticed a couple of older boys eyeing her as she looked for a place to sit, but she was so happy to be in an art room that she barely noticed.
-She loved the smell of the clay and the dusty smocks, and the floor that looked as if it hadn’t been swept like the other classrooms.
+Allie could tell in less than a second which ones were serious and which ones were there for an easy A. She noticed a couple of older boys eyeing her as she looked for a place to sit, but she was so happy to be in an art room that she barely acknowledged them; she loved the smell of the clay and the dusty smocks, and the floor that looked as if it hadn’t been swept like the other classrooms.
 An artsy-looking girl with long frizzy hair was sitting at a table near the front, so Allie sat next to her.
 The teacher, whose name she knew from her schedule was Mr. Guillen, didn’t seem at all concerned about the noise level as he chatted with some of the students about Return of the Jedi, which apparently they’d all seen over the summer.
-It was only when another teacher stuck her head in and told them to be quiet, her stern glare including Mr. Guillen, that he said, “Sorry, Mrs. Redmond,” and stepped to the front of the room.
+It was only when another teacher stuck her head in and told them to be quiet, her stern glare including Mr. Guillen, that he said, “Sorry, Miss Symonds,” and stepped to the front of the room.
 “In your seats, everyone.”

 Allie saw that he had lime green paint on his shoes, a smudge of white paint on cheek, and his dark curly hair needed trimming.

 “What you learn here depends on how much you’re willing to learn,” he said in a tone that suggested he’d memorized his intro and delivered it every semester.
 “A lot of people say they’re not creative, but that’s not true.
 Everyone is creative.
 You just need to try new things and discover what you’re good at.
 Ceramics, like all the arts, is about form.
 Lines.
 Style.
 Grace.”